xbeat/Machine-Learning/README.md

 Feature importance is a crucial concept in machine learning that helps identify which features in a dataset have the most significant impact on the model's predictions.
 Understanding feature importance allows data scientists to focus on the most relevant variables, improve model performance, and gain insights into the underlying patterns in the data.

+## Backpropagation Algorithm in Neural Networks

+Introduction to Backpropagation

+Backpropagation is a fundamental algorithm used in training neural networks.
+It's an efficient method for calculating the gradient of the loss function with respect to the network's weights.
+This process enables the network to learn from its errors and improve its predictions over time.

 ## Building Neural Networks from Scratch in Python

 Introduction to Neural Networks